2021 is right around the corner and for most of us it can’t come fast enough. We’re ready to turn the page on 2020 and start afresh.

 5. What (and/or who) are you most thankful for this year?

 It’s so important to practice gratitude at the end of the year.
-If you jot down a person under this question, you might even want to say your thank you directly to them with a phone call or a written note.
+If you jot down a person under this question, you might even want to say your “thank you” directly to them with a phone call or a written note or in person.

 6. What went well?
 What didn’t go well?